 Ewwwwwww, rats!!!
 They’re gross creatures that run around scaring grown men onto kitchen tables while screaming like a little girl (don’t even try to hide the truth my dudes).
 What about the “New York sewer rats” that are bigger than your NY style slice of pizza?
 Some rats can be gross, but some are the best pets ever.

 What some people may not know, is that there are different types of rat breeds and some of them make wonderful companions.

 But, with every great pet, comes great responsibility.
 Even though they are rats and can live short lives, they still need annual check-ups.
 Rats are not required to have any vaccines or to get spayed or neutered.
-They certainly can be spayed or neutered, but it can be more risky than a dog or cat procedure.
+They certainly can be spayed or neutered, but it can be riskier than a dog or cat procedure.

-Rats are foragers, which means they like to find and dig for their food so having little food puzzles will keep them happy.
+Rats are foragers, which means they like to find and dig for their food, so having little food puzzles will keep them happy.
 They also need 24/7 food and water access.

-And just like a guinea pig, their teeth are constantly growing, so if they don’t have a pumice stone, chew toys, or a well-textured food, they can have teeth issues.
+And just like a guinea pig, their teeth are constantly growing, so if they don’t have a pumice stone, chew toys, or well-textured food, they can have teeth issues.
 Rats can also get sick from inappropriate climate such as “ring tail” and respiratory issues.

 Even though they can have their own issues (like any other pet), they make great little friends.